RupaliKarri/Resume-Generator/README.md

 # Resume-Generator
-I developed this resume generator project using HTML, CSS, and JAVASCRIPT.
+I developed this resume generator website using HTML, CSS, and JAVASCRIPT.